The 2020/2021 awards are now closed. We are no longer accepting applications.

 Submitting your application form and Log of Evidence

-This year, all application forms must be completed using Science Foundation Ireland’s online system (SESAME), which will require electronic approval from your principal before your final Award application can be submitted to Science Foundation Ireland.
+This year, all application forms must be completed using SFI’s online system (SESAME), which will require electronic approval from your principal before your final Award application can be submitted to Science Foundation Ireland.

 Click here to download the guidance notes that will help you to use the online system.

-In trying to do our bit for the planet, we would encourage schools to consider preparing a digital log of evidence rather than a hard copy.
+Last year 87% of schools completed a digital log of evidence helping to reduce our carbon footprint associated with the Awards and we hope to build on this with your help in 2020.
+We would encourage schools to consider preparing a digital log of evidence rather than a hard copy.
 There are many fun ways to do this including creating a school blog or webpage or using programmes such as Microsoft PowerPoint or Word etc. to capture the children engaging in hands-on science investigations in school (indoors or outdoors).
 Your supporting URLs/documents/images etc. can then be uploaded to SESAME along with your application form.

 Logs of Evidence